theqashmachine/elasticsearch/ReadMe.txt

 A simple Read Me File.
-Huh?